zaptree/instancejs-microservices/README.md

     }
 ```

-- instance, new: these types are not singletons and thus scope is irrelevant since the instance is not saved but discarded after use.
+- instance, new, component: these types are not singletons and thus scope is irrelevant since the instance is not saved but discarded after use.
 ```
     {
         singleton: false,